 7. Gain experience and earn flight requirements

-Many pilots choose to become a flight instructor to get the quality and needed flight experience to meet the requirements of the Airline Transport Pilot (ATP) certificate.
+Many choose to become flight instructors to get the quality and needed flight experience to meet the requirements of the Airline Transport Pilot (ATP) certificate.
 Commercial pilots must earn this certificate if they are planning to become a professional pilot for an airline.
-Pilots will need to accumulate 1,500 hours in flight time to be eligible for the certificate.
-Pilots will become a strong candidate for any professional pilot position if they decide to earn the ATP certificate.
+They will need to accumulate 1,500 hours of flight time to be eligible for the certificate.
+Pilots will become strong candidates for any professional pilot position if they decide to earn the ATP certificate.
 Once you have between 500 and 1,500 hours of flight time, it would be wise to start interviewing with different companies you would like to work for.

-A list of different ways pilots can earn flight hour requirements:
+A list of different ways to earn flight hour requirements:

 - Tow Banners